Deductible expenses for self-employed workers in Spain

 In most cases, without an invoice there is no deduction.

-- Number and date
+- Invoice number and date

-- Issuer data (name, NIF/CIF, tax address)
+- Issuer details (name, NIF/CIF, tax address)

 - Clear description of the product or service

-- Tax base
+- Taxable base

-- VAT applied
+- Applied VAT

-- Deduct the expense in the IRPF
+- Deduct the expense in IRPF

 - Deduct the input VAT